nocomplexity/SecurityArchitecture/secure-coding-references.rst

 https://github.com/veorq/cryptocoding
 This reference gives good "coding rules" for implementations of cryptographic operations, and more generally for operations involving secret or sensitive values.
+Created by Jean-Philippe Aumasson (https://aumasson.jp/)